CSHL-devon/SequenceMachine/README.md

 ## The Problem

-The general logic of a typical olfactomer/odor machine in our lab is something like this:
+The logic of a typical olfactomer/odor machine in our lab is something like this:

 ![](Docs/Images/OMCartoon.png)

-A valve opens to allow air to enter a vial containing an odorant and becoming itself odorized.
+A valve opens to allow air to enter a vial containing an odorant and becomes itself odorized.
 This valve is left open for as long as it takes for this odorized air to travel to a final gating valve near the animal.
 This allows the majority of the machine to be remote from the animal's face while keeping the delay short between the intended stimulus time and the actual time odorant took to reach the animal's nose.
 It also allows the odorized air in the system to come to a (roughly) stable concentration before it's presented.

 This method works fine for single odor presentations since you can program a long enough inter-trial interval into your experiment to flush out the common output tubing before flooding it with odorant again.
 But what if your experiment calls for two odorants?
 What if the time between the presentations of those two odorants needs to be short?
 Then your tubing logic needs to look like this: